MikeWeiZhou/walmart-product-viewer/README.md

 ## To Do / Future Improvements

 #### General
+- log history for browser (back button does not work properly)
 - cache API results to decrease latency from Walmart API

 #### Categories
+- categories should look like a link (currently looks like a text list)
+- should have a parent directory link
 - **category filtering** to assist user searching
-- lazy load child categories to improve initial DOM rendering speed
+- ~~lazy load child categories to improve initial DOM rendering speed~~